mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 <Executor: scheduler=54.173.84.107:8786 workers=72 threads=72>
 ```

-Nine workers, each running eight processes is 72 worker processes.
-We chose
+Our seventy-two worker processes come from nine workers with eight processes
-processes rather than threads for this task because computations will be bound
+each.
+We chose processes rather than threads for this task because
-by the GIL.
-We will change this to threads in later examples.
+computations will be bound by the GIL.
+We will change this to threads in later
+examples.

 We start by loading a single month of data into distributed memory.